AuroraGiggleFairy/AuroraGiggleFairy.github.io/README.md

 <p>&nbsp;</p>

 ## **A21 Vanilla Plus...
 So Far** - [Download v9.0](https://github.com/AuroraGiggleFairy/AuroraGiggleFairy.github.io/raw/main/AGF-A21-VP-SoFar-v9.0.zip)
 This is packed with a TON of modlets, allowing you to remove any features you do not wish to have.
-Below is a full list of modlets and their status in being updated to A21.
-The ones that are READY are included in the download.
+Below is a full list of modlets.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Core - Crafting on one page, craft all doors, etc